edmundchu128/sample_pyspark_medallion/README.md

-# task_stratostech
+# Sample Pyspark Medallion

 ## Overview

-The `task_stratostech` repository contains a data pipeline project designed to process stock market data from the Polygon.io API.
+This repository contains a data pipeline project designed to process stock market data from the Polygon.io API.
 The pipeline consists of three stages: Bronze, Silver, and Gold.
 Each pipeline will write to the buckets folder for this exercise.

 **\*\*Due to API restriction for the free tier, the data obtained from the API dates back to 2 years ago ONLY.
 From the start of development (2025-03-01), the earliest data is from 2023-03-01.
 The pipeline will produce two datasets per question, 2023 dataset and 2024 dataset.**